rcoldwell/frontend-nanodegree-mobile-portfolio/README.md

     updatePositions();
     });

-- Pizza slider resizing performance
+#####Pizza resizing performance improvements
 - Resizing occurs in approximately 1.1 ms
 - Variables moved outside the for loop to prevent unnecessary additional queries/calculations
 - Variable reference used to set new width instead of making another dom query
 - Switched from querySelectorAll to getElementsByClassName

 ##### Original:
       function changePizzaSizes(size) {